vertical-knowledge/vkbase/{{cookiecutter.repo_name}}/README.md

 !!Important!!
 -------------

-This command will need to be run once before continuing:
+Instructions on how to start up your developer environment (opens a shell into the container with the current directory mounted):
 ```
-TODO
+./vkdocker.sh
 ```

-Instructions on how to start up your developer environment:
+or

 ```
 docker-compose -f docker-compose.yml build
 docker-compose -f docker-compose.yml shell